Is your business facing a challenge you can’t solve internally?

 Issuing a request for information (RFI) can help you determine whether partnering with a vendor is the right option.

-In this blog post, we’ll provide templates and examples to help you quickly create an RFI that elicits valuable information … but first, let’s go over exactly what an RFI is and when you should use one.
+In this blog post, we’ll provide RFI templates and examples to help you quickly create a Request for Information document that elicits valuable information … but first, let’s go over exactly what an RFI is and when you should use one.

 What is an RFI?